 Nitidæ develops bioenergy projects for populations with little access to energy and for economic actors wishing to increase the added value linked to the local processing of raw products.
 In addition to the production of biogas (rural and peri-urban) and the improvement of techniques for the use of wood-energy (charcoal sector), Nitidæ emphasizes "agro-energy recovery" of waste resulting from the transformation agro-industrial.
 The challenge of waste recovery: in waste we trust!

-The challenge of agro-industrial waste repurposing in developing countries: in waste we trust !
+The challenge of agro-industrial waste repurposing in developing countries

 In practical terms, what is the impact of agro-industrial waste repurposing ?